PSCF v1.3.1

 • Document private class member variables using either the multi-line or single line doxygen format.
 Documemtation of private members does not normally appear in the html documentation, but can be included if desired.
 Documentation of the meaning of member variables is important for developers who must read the implementation, though not strictly necessary for users.

 • Do not use doxygen-style comments for the function definitions that are given outside the class definition.
-Use a conventional C/C++ comment format (with one asterisk or two slashes) above each such function definition, like this:
+Use a conventional C/C++ comment format (with one asterisk) above each such function definition, like this:

 /*